TLacke/node-red-contrib-automation-controller/README.md

 #### Initial index
 The initial index to use for first execution or when being reset *(either by **Reset to initial..** or by message input, **msg.state='reset'**)*.
-This value must resolve into a positive integer number matching one of the items *(First record starts on zero)*
+This value must resolve into a positive integer number matching one of the items *(First record starts on zero)* _**JS accepted:** This field is designed to handle JavaScript (see JavaScript secion for more info).
+It must return a valid integer, or 0 will be used._

 #### Index #
 The value to send when current index maches this row.
+_**JS accepted:** This field is designed to handle JavaScript (see JavaScript secion for more info).
+It can return free of choice._

 #### - button
 Removes the record of the related row clicked.